Home » Events » Mekotekan Rituals

 Mekotekan Rituals

-Mekotekan Rituals Date 2023, Ubud Bali Traditional Festival
+Mekotekan Rituals Date 2024, Ubud Bali Traditional Festival

-Visitors are welcome to watch the ritual, though should not participate as it is considered disrespectful to the Balinese people.
+Visitors are welcome to watch the ritual, though they should not participate as it is considered disrespectful to the Balinese people.

 2 Comments